P.E.I. needs to prepare for deadly heat, says climate change expert | CBC News

 Province could see 10 times as much extreme heat

-There's nothing P.E.I. can do to stop more hot weather from coming, says climate change researcher, Prof. Blair Feltmate, but there are things that can be done to help keep Islanders safe.
+There's nothing P.E.I. can do to stop more hot weather from coming, says climate change researcher Prof. Blair Feltmate, but there are things that can be done to help keep Islanders safe.

 P.E.I. is already seeing an increase in the number of days in the year where temperatures exceed 30 C, and that trend is going to continue, said Feltmate, head of the Intact Centre on Climate Adaptation at the University of Waterloo.

 "Climate change is now here to stay.
-It's irreversible and we have to prepare for more extreme weather: extreme heat, floods, fires, they're all going to be more problematic," he said.
+It's irreversible and we have to prepare for more extreme weather.
+Extreme heat, floods, fires — they're all going to be more problematic," he said.

-In the last decades of the 20th century Charlottetown Airport averaged less than one day a year with temperatures above 30 C. Since the turn of the century the average is closer to two, and in the last two years there were nine.
+In the last decades of the 20th century, Charlottetown Airport averaged less than one day a year with temperatures above 30 C. Since the turn of the century the average is closer to two, and in the last two years there were nine.

-Projections by the Intact Centre suggest by 2050 these unusually hot days will become something close to normal in the summer, with 20 days a year topping 30 C after 2050.
+Projections by the Intact Centre suggest that by 2050, these unusually hot days will become something close to normal in the summer, with 20 days a year topping 30 C after 2050.

 This kind of extreme heat can be deadly — as was seen last summer when a heat wave in B.C. was blamed for 619 deaths.